krivenko/som/doc/guide/spectral_stats.rst

 Function :func:`som.spectral_stats.spectral_integral` evaluates :math:`i_m` for
-a single interval :math:`\Delta_m`, for all intervals induced by a :class:`real frequency mesh <triqslibs:triqs.gf.meshes.MeshReFreq>`, or for an arbitrary set of intervals.
+a single interval :math:`\Delta_m`, for all intervals induced by a :class:`real frequency mesh <triqs.gf.meshes.MeshReFreq>`, or for an arbitrary set of intervals.
 It supports a few kernels :math:`\bar K(m, z)` switched by the keyword argument ``resolution_function``,